Climate Service Center Germany (GERICS)

 How can the capacity of local governments to implement climate change legislation be evaluated in the first place?

-In an attempt at addressing precisely this issue, a group of researchers from the German Institute of Climate Service (GERICS) developed the Capital Approach Framework.
+In an attempt at addressing precisely this issue, a group of researchers from the Climate Service Center Germany (GERICS) developed the Capital Approach Framework.
 With its conceptual roots in a number of different sustainability approaches, the methodology was developed to assess the ability of communities and governments to respond to natural hazards.
 In the Capital Approach Framework, various indicators are generated and categorised under a range of factors, with each factor pertaining to one of either social, political, human, financial, or environmental capital.
 Qualitatively assessing each indicator means every overall capital can also be evaluated.

 Assessing the capacity of local government to implement climate change adaptation was also a core aim of the Western Indian Ocean Marina Science Association (WIOMSA) and Marine and Coastal Science for Management (MASMA) project entitled “Emerging knowledge for local adaptation” carried out in Mauritius during August 2017, and thus the Capital Approach Framework was selected as the assessment method.
 Mauritius is a Small Island Developing State situated in the Western Indian Ocean.
 It is highly vulnerable to the impacts of climate change, in particular sea-level rise and the increase in frequency and intensity of tropical storms, leading to wide-spread flooding.
 A rise in coastal impacts, such as erosion, declining reef quality and landslides have also been observed, putting the nation’s economy and well-being at risk.